-In addition to the EPS targets, the Committee approves individual performance objectives as a component of the overall payout for each of the NEOs, other than the CEO.
-The CEO's EICP award is based entirely on corporate performance goals with no individual component.
+In addition to the EPS quantitative performance target (and ROAA in 2015), the Committee approves individual performance objectives as a component of the overall payout for each of the NEOs, other than the CEO.
+The CEO's 2014 award under the EICP was based entirely on corporate performance goals with no individual component.
+In 2015, the CEO's EICP award will include an individual performance component.
 The CEO provides input for the individual performance objectives for the other NEOs.
 Each NEO may have several individual performance objectives that are tied to both the executive's respective corporate responsibilities and the Company's overall strategic plan.
 Objectives more critical to the Company are given more significant weight than other objectives.

-The following table depicts the corporate component and total individual performance objectives component weightings for the NEOs for fiscal year 2013.
+The following table depicts the corporate component and total individual performance objectives component weightings for the NEOs for fiscal year 2014.
 For ease of reference here and in the potential payout table below, the CEO is referred to as Executive Level A and Messrs.
 Chewens, Raven, Levy and Brenner are referred to as Executive Level B.

-Executive Level Named Executive Officer Corporate Component Individual Component Total

-Level A Mr. Dietrich 100% 0% 100%

-Level B Mr. Chewens 66% 34% 100%
+Executive Level Named Executive Officer Corporate Component Individual Component Total Level A Mr. Dietrich 100% 0% 100% Level B Messrs.
+Chewens, Raven, Levy and Brenner 66% 34% 100%

-Level B Mr. Raven 66% 34% 100%

-Level B Mr. Levy 66% 34% 100%

-Level B Mr. Brenner 66% 34% 100%

-In 2013, the Committee reviewed the current economic and financial constraints the Company would face and made two changes to the plan: 1) the target incentive opportunities were reduced by 10% (CEO 100% to 90% and other NEOs 47% to 42.3%) and; 2) the maximum payout opportunities were reduced from 200% of the target to 150% of the target.
-This was done to mitigate excessive risk and keep in alignment with the overall performance expected by the Company in 2013.
-The awards yielded a threshold amount payable if 90% of target EPS was achieved.
-The maximum award under the EICP would be achieved by reaching, or exceeding, 117% of target EPS.
-The Company's core diluted EPS of \$1.65 was 110% of target EPS performance of \$1.50.
-Based on these results, and in accordance with the plan, the portion of the award that is based on the corporate component was payable to each of the NEOs at the payout level representing achievement of 100% of target EPS in 2013 (level 3 in the table below) (assuming 100% achievement of individual performance objectives for NEOs other than the CEO).
+At the beginning of 2014, the Committee reviewed the current economic and financial constraints the Company would face and made two changes to the 2014 plan: 1) the target incentive opportunities were reduced by 10% (CEO 100% to 90% and other NEOs 47% to 42.3%); as described earlier, the CEO target will be reduced to 80% in 2015; and 2) the maximum payout opportunities were reduced from 200% of the target to 150% of the target.
+This was done to mitigate excessive risk and keep in alignment with the overall performance expected by the Company in 2014.
+The Company's core diluted EPS of \$1.71 was 107% of target EPS performance of \$1.60.
+Based on these results, and in accordance with the plan, the portion of the award that is based on the corporate component was payable to each of the NEOs at the payout level representing achievement of 106.25% of target EPS in 2014 (Level 4 in the table below) (assuming 100% achievement of individual performance objectives for NEOs other than the CEO).

-The following table depicts the range of potential payouts to the NEOs under the EICP for 2013 as a percentage of base salary, based upon 100% achievement of individual performance objectives and attainment of corporate EPS goals.
+The following table depicts the range of potential payouts to the NEOs under the EICP for 2014 as a percentage of base salary, based upon 100% achievement of individual performance objectives and attainment of corporate EPS goals.

-EICP Payout Level % of EPS Target Exec.
-Level A Potential Payouts (% of base salary) Exec.
-Level B Potential Total Payouts: Individual and Corporate Components (% of base salary)
+EICP Payout Level % of EPS Target Executive Level A Potential Payouts (% of base salary) Executive Level B Potential Total Payouts: Individual and Corporate Components (% of base salary)

-Level 1 90% 45% 21.2%
+Level 1 90.00% 45.00% 21.20%

-Level 2 95% 67.5% 31.7%
+Level 2 95.00% 67.50% 31.70%

-Level 3 (target) 100% 90% 42.3%
+Level 3 Target 100.00% 90.00% 42.30%

-Level 4 112% 112.5% 52.9%
+Level 4 106.25% 101.25% 47.59%

-Level 5 117% 135% 63.5%
+Level 5 113.13% 112.50% 52.88%

+Level 6 120.00% 135.00% 63.50%

-Except the CEO, each NEO's individual performance achievement is evaluated against the predefined goals at year-end.
+Except for the CEO, each NEO's individual performance achievement is evaluated against the predefined goals at year-end.
 The total result of each executive's performance objectives plus the respective achieved corporate earnings percentage are combined and multiplied by base salary to derive the total payout.